 1. Scout Digitally

-Begin by pilfering through every type of map you can get your hands on.
+Begin by looking through every type of map you can get your hands on.
 Aerial maps.
 Topo maps.
 Hydro maps.
 Plat maps.
 If they make it, look at it.
-There’s something to be learned.
+There's something to be learned.
 Even small details have the potential to make big impacts.